 Skip to main content

-Focus on color: yellow plants that will bring sunny cheer to your garden
+Focus on color: Yellow plants that will bring cheer to your garden

 Yellow plants are gorgeous, especially when they’re bright, perky, and not on the brink of death.
-Yup—while the color yellow is notoriously an indicator for overwatered, sunburned, or otherwise suffering leaves, many trees, shrubs, and tropical houseplants come with naturally yellow blooms and variegations!
-If you’re looking to brighten up your darkest days with a pop of golden foliage, keep reading ahead for our top yellow plant recommendations.
+Yup — while the color yellow is notoriously an indicator for overwatered, sunburned, or otherwise suffering leaves, many trees, shrubs, and tropical houseplants come with naturally yellow blooms and variegations!

 Winter jasmine

 Winter jasmine, an elegant deciduous shrub that comes from China, flaunts fragrant yellow blooms that emerge in late winter, allowing you to enjoy flowers even when it’s not the growing season for most plants.
 The leaves are somewhat small, so you may notice it looking ever so slightly sparse come summertime.
-This plant, hardy to zones six through 11, does well in many environments.
-You can keep it in the shade and relatively poor soil and still see it flourish, whether you have it on the ground or up a trellis.
+This plant, hardy to zones 6 through 11, does well in many environments.
+You can keep it in the shade and relatively poor soil but still see it flourish, whether you have it on the ground or up a trellis.

 Stella daylily